portableant/personal-blog/_drafts/going-static-jekyll-and-collections466-revision-v1-Going-static-Jekyll-and-collections.md

 At the Fitzwilliam Museum, we have a large amount of old websites that were built over the last decade.
 Many of these are now presenting security risks as they are on old WordPress installations, or they are just plain hand coded HTML.
 To alleviate the burden for supporting these sites, I have been transferring as much as possible to [Jekyll](https://jekyllrb.com/) powered Github Pages instances (although I am also looking at [Gatsby](https://gatsbyjs.com)).

-I&#8217;m attracted to Jekyll, due to the powerful conversion of very simple**markdown** files.
+I'm attracted to Jekyll, due to the powerful conversion of very simple**markdown** files.
 Lightweight, easy to edit, hard to break and easy to run through version control.
-I&#8217;m hoping that we can use this format to stay away from heavily customising content management systems for our research sections at the Fitz.
+I'm hoping that we can use this format to stay away from heavily customising content management systems for our research sections at the Fitz.
 The sheer amount of sites that we have now got makes administering them all a gigantic task.
 Going this way, with simple text files might make it easier, or it might be a red herring.

 ### How to generate?
 Is it hard?